andrewmoise/grits/REFERENCE.md

 ### `var/`

 `var/` is the area for writable data used by the server in operation.
 It should be fine (and would be recommended) to have the entire `grits/` directory outside of `var/` owned by a different user, and read-only from the POV of the server process.

+### `client/lib`: Frontend

+This is automatically imported to the Grits store on every server startup.
+Each tool goes in its own directory here. `main.js` in a tool directory means it is runnable as a shell command. `gwm-widget.js` in a tool directory means it can be opened as a widget in the graphical shell.

+There is also a `client/lib/node_modules` directory, which is populated by `make deps`.